 Aluminium oxide (Al2O3) provides the basis for one of the most important technical oxide ceramic material groups.
-Alumina materials have established themselves as the material of choice for a wide range of applications as modern technologies demand improved performance in order to push products and processes to greater limits.
-Densely sintered alumina is characterised by:-
+Alumina ceramics materials have established themselves as the material of choice for a wide range of applications as modern technologies demand improved performance in order to push products and processes to greater limits.
+Densely sintered alumina ceramics are characterised by:-

 A range of high purity alumina materials for use in high temperature, wear, corrosive or electrical insulation applications are available from Anderman Industrial Ceramics and its partner network.
 Stock is available in rods, tubes, thermocouple protection tubes, plates, crucibles, insulators.Special shapes also available on request according to specific and discreet customer demands.